Sizasana-Sizzasneaks/sizasneaks_backend/controllers/products/readme.txt

 This folder "controllers\products" holds all the express middleware functions associated with product/inventory manipulation.

+Information pertaining to the https routes that invoke the middleware functions bellow can be found at "routes\products.js"

 Arguments
 - All Functions receive the following functions
 1. req (object) - This is a http(s) request object that contains details of the request that has invoked the execution of a function.